 - May be more aware of sexual orientation

 - Feel sad or depressed.
 If a period of sadness lasts more than a couple of weeks, get some help.

 - Experiment with alcohol, tobacco, and other drugs

 Teens ages 15-19 have higher rates of death than younger children.
 Top causes are vehicle crashes, murder, and suicide.
-As your daughter becomes responsible for her own safety, these rules can help keep her safe:
+As your daughter becomes responsible for their own safety, these rules can help keep them safe: